 - Understand the need for project review and evaluation

 The course will cover the following areas:

-- Scoping the Project – meeting with the sponsor: understanding the goals, knowing what you want to achieve.
-Knowing the limits of the project and the framework you have to work with
+- Scoping the Project – understanding the goals, knowing what you want to achieve

-- The Planning Cycle – understanding the stages of planning, the basic tools and techniques –useful aids to successful planning such as Critical Paths, Time Estimates etc.
+- The Planning Cycle – understanding the stages of planning, the basic tools and techniques –useful aids to successful planning such as Critical Paths, Gantt Charts etc.

 - Being a Project Manager – what makes a good Project Manager and what skills are vital to successful outcomes.

 - Getting the right people for Project Teams – looking at the people in the team, Belbin Team Roles and Edward De Bono’s Six Thinking Hats